 The document message box will not appear.
-This kind of form acts like an ordinary PDF document that has plain text and you will need to use the Fill & Sign tools to fill in this form.
+This kind of form acts like an ordinary PDF document that has plain text and you will need to use the tools in the Foxit eSign tab to fill in this form.
 For more information, please refer to "Filling Non-interactive Forms".